trizin/NFT-Marketplace-on-Avalanche/README.md

 }
 ```

-Now let's call this function when the `Create Auction` button is pressed.
+Call this function when the `Create Auction` button is pressed.

 ```diff
 ...